destinyae/sign-in-with-solana/README.md

 - `domain`: Optional EIP-4361 domain requesting the sign-in.
 If not provided, the wallet must determine the domain to include in the message.
 - `address`: Optional Solana address performing the sign-in.
 The address is case-sensitive.
 If not provided, the wallet must determine the Address to include in the message.
 - `statement`: Optional EIP-4361 Statement.
-The statement is a human readable string and should not have new-line characters (`\n`).
+The statement is a human-readable string and should not have new-line characters (`\n`).
 If not provided, the wallet must not include Statement in the message.
 - `uri`: Optional EIP-4361 URI.
 The URL that is requesting the sign-in.
 If not provided, the wallet must not include URI in the message.
 - `version`: Optional EIP-4361 version.
 If not provided, the wallet must not include Version in the message.
 - `chainId`: Optional EIP-4361 Chain ID.
 The chainId can be one of the following: `mainnet`, `testnet`, `devnet`, `localnet`, `solana:mainnet`, `solana:testnet`, `solana:devnet`.
 If not provided, the wallet must not include Chain ID in the message.